-The student must make financial arrangements with the Financial Aid Office in regard to FAFSA application, scholarships, and/or cash payment plan prior to enrolling.
+The student must make financial arrangements with the Financial Aid Office regarding FAFSA application, scholarships, and/or cash payment plan prior to enrolling.

 Prior to admission, the prospective student is given an application for admission, an interview with a school official, and a tour of the facility.
 The interview will elaborate on program objectives and description, the career opportunities and the physical demands of the job, the school, and any other requirements.
-The student is required to complete the enrollment packet.

-An explanation of attendance and academic requirement will be given to the prospective student and how those requirements can affect the student's satisfactory performance requirements.
+An explanation of attendance and academic requirements will be given to the prospective student and how those requirements can affect the student's satisfactory performance requirements.
 The prospective student will be informed that attendance hours and completion certificates may be withheld for non-payment of tuition.